apache/pulsar/site2/docs/concepts-messaging.md

 If a message is not consumed successfully, and you want the broker to redeliver this message automatically, then you can enable automatic redelivery mechanism for  unacknowledged messages.
 With automatic redelivery enabled, the client tracks the unacknowledged messages within the entire `acktimeout` time range, and sends a `redeliver unacknowledged messages` request to the broker automatically when the acknowledgement timeout is specified.

 > **Note**
-> If batching is enabled, all messages in one batch are redelivered to the consumer.
+> - If batching is enabled, all messages in one batch are redelivered to the consumer.

-> **Note**
-> The negative acknowledgement is preferable over the acknowledgement timeout since negative acknowledgement controls the redelivery of individual messages more precisely and avoids invalid redeliveries when the message processing time exceeds the acknowledgement timeout.
+> - The negative acknowledgement is preferable over the acknowledgement timeout, since negative acknowledgement controls the redelivery of individual messages more precisely and avoids invalid redeliveries when the message processing time exceeds the acknowledgement timeout.

 ### Dead letter topic